rbontekoe/AppliAR/README.md

 AppliAR is a package we discuss in the course [BAWJ](https://www.appligate.nl/BAWJ/) (Building Business Applications with Julia).

-The package uses the support packages AplliSales and AppliGeneralLedger.
+The package uses the support packages AppliSales and AppliGeneralLedger.